BingkaiWang/bingkaiwang/content/home/activities.md

 widget: custom
 ---
 ### Presentations
+- Clarifying How Adjustment for Prognostic Baseline Variables Leads to More Precision and Less Bias in Randomized Trials. **JSM**, Denver, USA, July 2019.
+- Clarifying How Adjustment for Prognostic Baseline Variables Leads to More Precision and Less Bias in Randomized Trials. **ENAR**, Atlanta, USA, March 2018.
 - Benefits of adjustment for baseline variables in randomized trials. **JSM**, Baltimore, USA, July 2017.
-- Clarifying How Adjustment for Prognostic Baseline Variables Leads to More Precision and Less Bias in Randomized Trials. **ENAR**, Atlanta, USA, March 2018.

 ### Teaching
+- Teaching Assistant, Statistical Methods in Public Health, 2018-present
+- Teaching Assistant and Guest Lecturer, Advanced Data Science I-II, 2018
 - Teaching Assistant and Guest Lecturer, Statistical Theory I-IV, 2017-2018
-- Teaching Assistant and Guest Lecturer, Advanced Data Science I-II, 2018